-Titanium and Tungsten wedding rings comparison
+Titanium and Tungsten Wedding Rings

-7. Engraving and resizing
+* Engraving and resizing

-Titanium wedding rings can be engraved and resized.
-However, a tungsten carbide ring is too hard to be engraved or resized.
+Titanium wedding rings can be engraved and re-sized.
+However, a tungsten carbide ring is too hard to be engraved or re-sized.
 Although engraving can be done, the letters will be very faint and difficult to read.
 So if you are buying to ring to engrave, get titanium rings.